-Step 1: Registration &Tuition
+Step 1: Registration & Payment

 Persons enrolling for classes should go to Apply Now on the top right of this website.
-Enrollment in classes is based on space availability, so it is important that you register prior to the start of the class.

 NO REFUNDS WILL BE GIVEN TO STUDENTS WHO VOLUNTARILY WITHDRAW FROM THE CLASS IN WHICH THEY HAVE ENROLLED.
 You will be notified only if the class you want is full or cancelled due to insufficient enrollment.

-Step 2: Placement Test & New Student Orientation
+Step 2: New Student Orientation & Placement Test

-Part of the testing process is a new student orientation where you will learn what to expect when you begin your classes, what ALCO has to offer, and all about the GED test.
+Part of the testing process is a new student orientation where you will learn what to expect when you begin your classes, what ALCO has to offer, and all about the GED® test.
 Your counselor will be there to help you if you have any questions and you will also receive your student identification card and parking permit.

 *The costs for the student identification card and parking permit are included in the registration fee.
 New students will need to take the placement test, which consists of reading, language and math skills, and is used to determine the prior knowledge of students.
 While there is no pass or fail, you should try to do your best so you are placed in the proper level of classes.